-The provisions of this bill will only apply to conduct occurring on or after its effective date of September 1, 2025.
-Any actions taken before this date will be governed by the existing laws in effect at that time, ensuring that the previous legal framework remains applicable for past conduct.
+The bill specifies that the changes will only apply to conduct occurring on or after the effective date of September 1, 2025, meaning any actions taken before this date will be governed by the existing law.
+This provision ensures that individuals are aware of the legal framework applicable to their actions concerning unmanned aircraft prior to the enactment of this new law.

 Statutes affected: